Equivariant Ulrich bundles on exceptional homogeneous varieties: Criterion for irreducible equivariant Ulrich bundles

-The above Lemma is our key tool to study existence/nonexistence of irreducible equivariant Ulrich bundles on rational homogeneous varieties.
-We compute the above values using the computer program Sage \cite{SAGE} and analyze $\Sing(\omega)$ case by case as follows.
+The above Lemma is our key tool to study (non-)existence of irreducible equivariant Ulrich bundles on rational homogeneous varieties.
+We compute the set of singular values and analyze $\Sing(\omega)$ case by case.